 Look for a feature story on the Parks for Mitigation project, its history, promise, and challenges very soon in Parks and Recreation Magazine.

 Is your agency interested in the idea of creating a stream or wetland mitigation bank?
 Let me know—the possibilities for park and recreation agencies as conservation partners are very exciting.
-Editor's note: Check out all the ways park and recreation departments can get involved in conservation efforts.

 Written by Rich Dolesh, Vice President for Conservation and Parks